 Help, I have ants in my houseplants!
 Ants in a houseplant are never a welcome sight.
 Getting rid of them can be even more frustrating, especially if they keep coming back, but there are things you can do.
 Read on to find out how to get rid of ants in container plants and keep them gone.

 Ants in a Houseplant

-Believe it or not, ants do not usually attack plants outright.
-They are most likely not after your plant, but rather aphids, scales or mealybugs – tiny insects that can harm your plant.
+Believe it or not, ants don’t usually attack plants outright.
+They are most likely not after your plant, but rather aphids, scales, or mealybugs – tiny insects that can harm your plant.
 Ants love feeding on honeydew, the sweet and nutritious excrement these insects produce, so they’ll actually work to protect the pests from their natural enemies.

 Ants in a houseplant are a sign that your plant has other problems, and that they’re going to get worse.

 The most effective way of getting rid of ants in potted plants is a combination of baiting and using insecticidal soap.

 Buy some ant bait and place it along any trails you see leading away from the plant.
 Odds are the ants have a larger nest outside.
 They’ll carry this bait back to the nest, thinking it’s food, and will kill the whole colony.
 This will reduce your likelihood of ant problems in the future.

 Next, take the plant outside and submerge it to just above the surface of the soil in a solution of 1 to 2 tablespoons insecticidal soap to 1 quart water.
 Let it sit for 20 minutes.
 This should kill any ants living in the soil.
 Brush off any ants still on the plant itself.
 Remove the plant from the solution and let it drain thoroughly.